BluesClue27/Scalable-static-websites/README.md

 ### 4. Create Internet Gateway
 - The Internet Gateway serves as the gateway that connects your VPC to the wider internet; it acts as an access point
-- Enable public IP allocation for subnets so that EC2 instances receive a public IP and can be accessed from the internet.
+- Enable public IP allocation for subnets so that EC2 instances receive a public IP and can be accessed from the internet

 ### 5. Create a Security Group
 - EC2 Security Group: Allow HTTP(80) from anywhere and SSH(22) only from trusted IPs